-The main system relief valve provides system protection by monitoring the oil pressure entering the manifold.
-If the hydraulic pressure exceeds 2,610 psi (180 bar), the valve opens to limit the pressure.
+The relief valves provide system protection by monitoring the oil pressure entering each manifold.
+If the hydraulic pressure to either pump exceeds 2,610 psi (180 bar), the valve opens to limit the pressure.
 The valve is factory calibrated and is not serviceable.
 A drain line from the valve prevents oil from collecting behind the relief valve to ensure a constant pressure under all operating conditions.